Hernán Díaz

-Hernán Edgardo Díaz (born February 26, 1965 in Barrancas) is a former Argentine football right back.
+Hernán Edgardo Díaz (born February 26, 1965) is an Argentine retired football right back.
 During his club career he played for Rosario Central, Los Andes, River Plate and Colón de Santa Fe.

 Early career

 Díaz started his career in the Argentine 2nd division with Rosario Central in 1985, after a short spell with Los Andes he returned to Rosario to help the club win the 1986-1987 Primera Division Argentina.
 His performances earned him a place in the national team and he represented Argentina at the Copa América 1987 and 1989.

 River Plate

 Díaz joined River Plate in 1989, helping the club to win the 1989-1990 title in his first season he went on to win 8 league titles with the club as well as the Copa Libertadores in 1996 and the Supercopa Sudamericana in 1997.
-His 10 titles as a player make him the second most decorated player in the history of Club Atlético River Plate, second only to his longtime team mate Leonardo Astrada's 11.
+His 10 titles as a player make him the second most decorated player in the history of Club Atlético River Plate, second only to his longtime teammate Leonardo Astrada's 11.

 During his time at River Díaz played for Argentina at the 1994 FIFA World Cup.